 The new evidence about Henry Angell is fascinating, and takes a little parsing, so we’ve linked the museum’s recently issued findings here.
 You can rest assured that the core of the town’s namesake is indeed accurate – old Henry did successfully mine gold at the confluence of Dry Creek and the creek that would become Angels.
 The thing he did differently than most miners – and which is probably why we’re talking about him now – is he invested his new wealth by opening a tent store and became one of the first merchants in the newly established camp – which ultimately grew into the present day town of Angels Camp.

-History is laid out before you and you can immerse yourself in this and other stories from the Gold Rush anytime you visit Angels Museum – but Thursdays in February are even better because along with your paid admission, museum staff will provide guided tours of the new exhibit – Gold is Where You Find It: The Rush to Angels Camp.
+History is laid out before you, and you can immerse yourself in this and other stories from the Gold Rush anytime you visit Angels Museum.
 Their knowledgeable docents are happy to tell you all about the gold country history of Angels Camp and the Mother Lode region.
 Bring your family, friends and dig in!